HanN-Kun/EE241_Home_Automation_System/README.md

   the triggered state of each sensor independently, even if the sensor returns to its normal condition after being triggered.

   Week 4
-  #Fourth assigment of this project is about continue our work with the adapting sequential circuit to our automation system and drawing both state table and
+  #Fourth assignment of this project is about continue our work with the adapting sequential circuit to our automation system and drawing both state table and
   diagram.In verilog part we create D,JK and T flip-flop modules in to our code.Then we adapt these modules for our sensors so that we can take advantage of properties of flip flops.We use JK flip-flops to window and door sensor.Temperature sensor to T flip-flop and Motion sensor to D flip-flop.We also wanted to use segment part in our card so that we may display the number of sensor which give alarm can be seen on the segment part.But we could not add this part yet.

   Week 5
-  #Fifth assigment,In this part we add some new properties to our project.These are counter part and a panic button which is trigger the general alarm by manualy.Counter part objective is counting the total
+  #Fifth assignment,In this part we add some new properties to our project.These are counter part and a panic button which is trigger the general alarm by manualy.Counter part objective is counting the
-  alerting sensor's and total general alarm number.These numbers are just beign calculated nothing more.Also sev-seg part which we try to adapt at week four is cancelled due to counter adaptation on week 5.
-  We add counter into our code by a another module called "Counter".Then this module summoned in topmodule such that we adapt counter.also We update the state diagram for latest version.Another update is that FSM verilog code which describes the State's in verilog code.
+  total alerting sensor's and total general alarm number.These numbers are just beign calculated nothing more.Also sev-seg part which we try to adapt at week four is cancelled due to counter adaptation on week 5.We add counter into our code by a another module called "Counter".Then this module summoned in topmodule such that we adapt counter.also We update the state diagram for latest version.Another update is that FSM verilog code which describes the State's in verilog code.

+  Week 6
+  #Final assignment,In this part we try to create a simulation for our home automation system.For this purpose we try to change temperature sensor due to logical problems.Now new temperature work with a
+  threshold value and controlls the temperature according to this threshold value.For this new type of temperature check we added a new module named as "TemperatureCheck".Abaout the simulation part we try to integrate our project such that it might actually work real.We also try to observe and analyze  the simulation outcomes.